dm8ry/LoginO/README.md

-# Logino #
+# LoginO #

-Logino is authentication and authorization front-end example.
+LoginO is authentication and authorization front-end example.

 It can be used both as a stand-alone module and as to be integrated in some application(s).